hoanganh25991/bul-game-10/docs/requirements/ai.md

 - Enemies attack on cooldown when within aiAttackRange; player HP decreases appropriately.
 - Slow debuff reduces enemy chase speed for the debuff duration and displays a visible indicator ring.
 - On death, enemies stop moving/attacking, hide visually, and grant XP exactly once.
+- Enemy density remains high due to respawn; the playfield stays populated in line with “hunter”-style gameplay.
+- At least two distinct enemy types (melee and ranged) with size variants and differing attack effects are observable.
+- Enemies do not cast thunder‑themed skills; thunder is exclusive to the hero.